DataSF/datasf.github.io/academy/_posts/2017-12-22-intro-to-power-bi.md

 * **Mar.
 3, 2023 @ 9AM - 1PM (Part 1) & Mar.
 10, 2023 @ 9AM - 1PM (Part 2) \[currently full\]**

-*Click on the green button to register your interest in attending the next available course.
-You will need your supervisor's approval to attend.*
+*Click the green button to be put on the wait list.
+You will receive an email the next time the class is offered (and seats are available).
+You must seek your supervisor’s approval to attend any Data Academy courses.*